16 January 2009

 Some people think we Aussies spend our lives wrestling crocodiles, stepping on deadly spiders and wearing snakes around our necks as some kind of fashion accessory.
+(Yes Sarah, that would be you!)
 A myth more than likely created by the popularity of Steve Irwin and Paul Hogan before him.

-Like most Australians, I've had my own share of 'wildlife encounters', many with the world's most deadliest animal.
+Like most Australians, I've had my own share of 'wildlife encounters', but only with the world's most deadliest animal.

-No, the animal which has caused me the most grief and which kills up to 3 million people a year
+No, the only animal which has caused me grief and which kills up to 3 million people a year

 is the